Julie Reiner: Awards and honors

 Wine Enthusiast named Reiner the 2014 Mixologist of the Year.
 Drinks International's 50 best bars in the world included Clover Club on the list for two consecutive years.
 Reiner was a 2011 semifinalist for James Beard Foundation Award for Outstanding Wine and Spirits Professional In 2013, Tales of the Cocktail named Reiner Best Mentor and the Clover Club Best American Cocktail Bar and Best High Volume Cocktail Bar.

 In 2022, Tales of the Cocktail Foundation awarded Reiner its Helen David Lifetime Achievement Award.

+In 2025, North America’s 50 Best Bars awarded Reiner the Roku Industry Icon award for Clover Club and Milady's.

 Personal life

 Reiner and Fedroff married in 2002, and have a daughter.